gdcc/pyDataverse/CONTRIBUTING.rst

 * Feature request (`template <https://github.com/gdcc/pyDataverse/blob/master/.github/ISSUE_TEMPLATE/feature-template.md>`_)
 * Issue: all other issues, except bug reports and feature requests (`template  <https://github.com/gdcc/pyDataverse/blob/master/.github/ISSUE_TEMPLATE/issue-template.md>`_)

-After selection the appropriate template, you will see some explanatory text.
+After selecting the appropriate template, you will see some explanatory text.
 Follow it step-by-step.
 After clicking `Submit new issue`, the issue will then show up to the pyDataverse community and be open to comments/ideas from others.